Books by Dr Jonathan Haverkampf

 2. Body and fear story

-Notice the body alarm, then write the prediction anxiety made.
+Then, notice the body alarm and write the prediction anxiety made.
 For example: If I do this, something bad will happen.

 3. Next helpful step

-Choose the Amazon store that is closest to you, or use another bookseller or library search.
-Availability, formats, prices, and delivery options are controlled by the bookseller and may vary by country.
+For example, you can choose the Amazon store that is closest to you.
+Alternatively, use another bookseller or library search.
+However, availability, formats, prices, and delivery options are controlled by the bookseller and may vary by country.

 Other booksellers and library discovery